 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-[mass noun] Objects placed or fixed in the street for public use, such as postboxes, road signs, and benches.
+Objects placed or fixed in the street for public use, such as mailboxes, road signs, and benches.

 - ‘Money will also be spent on street markings, traffic signals, street furniture, name plates and public lighting.’